-Nanomaterials (Health Hazard) Containment devices with HEPA filters are also effective to remove nanoparticles from the environment.
+Nanomaterials (1) (Health Hazard) Chemical fume hoods are the recommended containment device for all tasks with potential for aerosolizing nanomaterials in liquid or powder form.
+Containment devices with HEPA filters are also effective to remove nanoparticles from the environment.
 Equipment that is too large to be enclosed in a fume hood can be set up such that specially designed local exhaust ventilation can capture contaminants.
 Place inside sealed containers for transport to other locations.
 If nanomaterial product from a reactor is bound or adhered to a substrate, the substrate may be removed and put in a transport container.
 After the conclusion of procedures involving nanomaterial, avoid dry sweeping or using pressurized air to clean the area.
 Wet wiping methods or a HEPA filtered hand-held vacuum cleaner should be used to clean.
 Respiratory protection is recommended if a potential for aerosol exposure exists.
 Before wearing a respirator for use with nanoparticle research, the lab must contact EHSO to be included in the Respiratory Protection Program.
-Dispose of nanomaterial waste using EHSO hazardous waste disposal procedures.
+Dispose of nanomaterial waste using EHSO hazardous waste disposa procedures.
 PPE Safety glasses, lab coats, gloves, long pants and close-toed shoes are required.
 Two pairs of gloves can be worn if extensive skin contact is anticipated.
 If contamination of clothing is a concern, use disposable lab coats and dispose of through hazardous waste pickup.
-Emergency Procedures In the event of a minor spill (5mg of solid material or 5ml of solution), the nanomaterials should be wet-wiped with a cloth/paper towel dampened with soapy water.
+Emergency Procedures In the event of a minor spill (5mg of solid material or 5ml of solution), the nanomaterials should be wet wiped with a cloth/paper towel dampened with soapy water.
 Affected surfaces should be wiped two or three times to ensure appropriate cleaning.
 Dispose of the spill debris as hazardous waste.
-In general, any skin or eye exposures must be flushed with water for at least 15 minutes.
+In general, any skin or eye exposure must be flushed with water for at least 15 minutes.
 Contaminated clothing must be removed.
 Seek medical attention following rinsing.
 In the event of a spill, alert personnel in the area.
-Contact the Spill Team for assistance with spill cleanup at (404) 727-2888.
+Contact the Sp assistance with spill cleanup at (404) 727-2888.
 Dial 9-1-1 (from a cellphone or campus phone) if the severity of an injury is unknown, if there is a medical emergency, or if there is a fire.
-Report any accident, injury, or illness to supervisor and submit notification of the incident to the Occupational Injury Management (OIM) through the Self-Service portal (PeopleSoft).